 Who doesn’t like a good cup of joe to kick off their morning?
 Even if you can’t quite drink caffeine like you used to, you should still be able to enjoy a nice mug of decaf coffee.

-Recommended Coffee Mugs for Seniors
+My Recommended Coffee Cups and Mugs

 The large handle is one of the best parts of this mug, as you can easily fit any size hand into or around it.
 The construction of the outside of the cup itself is also made with a secure grip in mind, as it has a zig-zagging pattern to allow for extra grip from the hand that isn’t using the handle.
-It’s also microwave and dishwasher safe, although it should go on the top rack of the dishwasher.
+It’s also dishwasher and microwave safe, although it should go on the top rack of the dishwasher.

 I thought at first this was plastic but I was pleased to find out that it was indeed ceramic.
 It’s thinner than standard coffee mugs so that helps reduce its weight (8.3 oz).
 As far as liquid capacity it holds a standard 8 oz.